taher27/sample-api/README.md

 Test Execution:
 Maven is used as the build automation tool to compile the code and execute AI-generated unit tests.
 This ensures thorough validation of the application's functionality.

+The following steps will guide you through the process of executing RoostGPT generated tests, to verify the functionality and behavior of the tool.

+## Prerequisites
+1. Java Development Kit (JDK) installed on your system.
+2. Maven installed on your system.

 ## Getting Started